 UK Stocks-Factors to watch on March 30

-March 30 - Britain's FTSE 100 .FTSE index is seen opening 9 points lower at 5,501 on Monday, according to financial bookmakers.
+March 30 - Britain's FTSE 100 .FTSE index is seen opening 9 points lower at 5,501 on Monday, according to financial bookmakers, with futures up 0.4% ahead of the cash market open.

-* SCHRODERS: Schroders SDR.L Chairman Michael Dobson has asked independent director and former chief executive officer of BAE Systems BAES.L Ian King to lead the process of finding his successor, the British fund manager said on Friday.
+* FINABLR: Finablr FINF.L said Ernst & Young LLP has resigned as its auditor after the company could not accommodate some of the changes requested by it on time, which included changes to the composition of the payments group's board.

+* ANGLO AMERICAN: Anglo American AAL.L said its diamond unit De Beers Group will not hold its third sales event, due to lockdowns in Botswana, South Africa and India in light of the fast-spreading coronavirus pandemic.

 * OIL: Crude oil benchmarks fell sharply, with Brent hitting its lowest since November 2002, as the coronavirus pandemic worsened and the Saudi Arabia-Russia price war showed no signs of abating.
 O/R